 Partners (details are updated regularly)

-As well as the Founder Members of MESH (see logos below), new partners are joining to take forward the ‘marginal gains’ strategy for improving the quality of education worldwide developed at the first Global Teacher Education Knowledge Mobilisation Summit in London in April 2016 and the follow up event in Worcester in June.
+As well as the Founder Members of MESH, new partners are joining to take forward the ‘marginal gains’ strategy for improving the quality of education worldwide developed at the first Global Teacher Education Knowledge Mobilisation Summit in London in April 2016 and the follow up event in Worcester in June.
 These events are being repeated in 2017 – register an interest in attending here.

 Institutes with reach beyond one country: International Institute for Capacity Building in Africa; Forum for African Women Educationalists